nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 10. The app should be for a single user i.e. (not a multi-user product).
 11. The app should be able to start up sufficiently fast (<5s).
 12. The app should not crash in the event of invalid user input
+13. The app should be able to handle 150 tasks, lessons, contacts and modules in total without a noticeable performance degradation.

 ## **Appendix E: Glossary** <a name="appen-e"></a>
 | **Term** | **Explanation** |